MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

     </html>
     ```

 1. Add the file `stars.jpeg` in the `images` folder.
-For example, download the file from the repo directory [/extension-getting-started-part1/part1/images](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part1/part1/images).
+For example, download [stars.jpeg](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part1/part1/images/stars.jpeg) from the samples repo.

 1. Make sure the directories of your project are similar to the following structure: